-Maybe this is why doctors were such proponents in the 1950’s and 1960’s: They were tired and needed the extra boost!
-Oh and they were paid well by cigarette companies too.
+Maybe this is why doctors were such proponents of nicotine in the 1950’s and 1960’s: They were tired and needed the extra boost!
+Oh, and they were paid well by cigarette companies too.
 Sigh…

-Oh lest we forget to mention: low dose oral nicotine, when not vaped or smoked, has a very low addictive potential when using <5mg / day.
-Plus it is well known that the additives in nicotine-containing products (especially those vaped or smoked) enhance addictive potential.
+Oh, and lest we forget to mention: low dose oral nicotine, when not vaped or smoked, has a very low addictive potential when using <5 mg/day.
+Plus, it is well-known that the additives in nicotine-containing products (especially those vaped or smoked) enhance addictive potential.

 As the most widely nootropic in the world, odds are you’ve likely consumed or will consume at least one cup of coffee or tea today.
 And the active ingredient in coffee, of course, is caffeine.

-Caffeine is a PON and a known stimulant, working by blocking adenosine receptors, raising dopamine, and increase acetylcholine levels.
-It has been widely studied and shown to improve wakefulness, increase concentration, improve motor coordination, as well as improve physical during aerobic and anaerobic activities.
+Caffeine is a PON and a known stimulant, working by blocking adenosine receptors, raising dopamine, and increasing acetylcholine levels.
+It has been widely studied and shown to improve wakefulness, increase concentration, improve motor coordination, and improve physicality during aerobic and anaerobic activities.

 The most commonly prescribed stimulant in the world is Adderall, a medication used in children and adults diagnosed with ADHD to help with focus and concentration.
-It is also used off label in the medical world in patients with traumatic brain injury, dementia, and other psychiatric disorders to help concentration as well.
+It is also used off-label in the medical world in patients with traumatic brain injury, dementia, and other psychiatric disorders to help with concentration.

 Overclocking the System

-Caffeine, Nicotine, and Adderall are just three examples of the many PONs available, all of which stimulate your brain to work harder to preform a task or tasks (but to never multitask because multi-tasking is a myth…if you don’t believe us, see reference below).
+Caffeine, nicotine, and Adderall are just three examples of the many PONs available, all of which stimulate your brain to work harder to perform a task or tasks (but to never multitask because multi-tasking is a myth… if you don’t believe us, see here).

 As a quick reminder, the foods you eat eventually become electrons that get shuttled across the inner mitochondrial membrane so that you can make ATP, your cellular energy currency.
 But “eventually” in the sentence above is the understatement of the century because there are a vast number of chemical reactions and biologic intermediates needed to make ATP.
 And all these intermediate steps rely on optimized levels of vitamins, minerals, antioxidants, and hormones!